ansantam/2022-MT-ARD-ST3-ML-workshop/index.md

 ## Troubleshooting

 ### Encountered error while trying to install package. box2d-py
-You might encounter this error on a Linux distribution that does not come with *gcc* installed by default (such as Ubunut).
+You might encounter this error on a Linux distribution that does not come with *gcc* installed by default (such as Ubuntu).
 Run the following commands to fix, then re-run the command to create the environment.

 ```bash
 sudo apt install build-essential